 Make More Money

-Once you have trimmed your spnding and you find that you still don’t have an amount that will get you to those financial goals, it might be time to make more money.
+Once you have trimmed your spending and find that you still don’t have an amount to get you to those financial goals, it might be time to make more money.

 Consider a side hustle or second job.
 It might not be something you need to do forever.
-Just something that can propel you forward a little.
+It’s something that can propel you forward.

 Jobs like lawn care, babysitting, or cleaning homes and businesses can lead to bigger things and more money.